Factbox: A year of lows for Congress

-A tough year for the U.S. Congress is drawing to a close after Democrats and Republicans agreed to temporarily extend a payroll tax break following a bruising fight and as the two parties try to position themselves for next year's elections.
+A tough year for Congress is drawing to a close with Democrats and Republicans locked in familiar partisan battles.
+This time it is over a popular payroll tax break that is set to expire in just two weeks if Congress fails to act.

-Here is a recap of some of the battles that helped reduce U.S. public approval of Congress to new lows around 10 percent.
+Here is a recap of some of the battles that helped reduce public approval of Congress to a new low below 10 percent.

 APRIL SPENDING BILL

-This was the first pitched battle over spending and taxes after Republicans won control of the House of Representatives in November 2010.
+This was the first pitched battle over spending and taxes after Republicans won control of the House of Representatives the previous November.
 Tea Party conservatives, now major players in Republican politics, demanded big spending cuts and a commitment to smaller government by party leaders.

-Democrats resisted deep cuts to education and other government programs they said were needed to help people struggling in a sluggish economy.
+Democrats resisted deep cuts to education and other government programs they said were needed to help people struggling in the slow economy.
 The two sides were also embroiled in disputes over social issues like abortion rights.

 The squabbling nearly halted government operations in April for the first time since a 21-day shutdown between December 15, 1995 and January 6, 1996.
 A deal cutting spending by $38 billion was struck at the last possible minute to avert the crisis.